yifeng2019uwb/cloud-native-order-processor/frontend/README.md

 - ✅ **Gateway Routing Fixed**: All endpoints properly routed to backend services
 - ✅ **No 500 Errors**: All API calls returning successful responses
 - ✅ **Authentication Working**: JWT system functioning correctly
-- ✅ **Ready for Frontend Integration**: Backend is stable and production-ready
+- ✅ **Frontend Implementation Complete**: All 7 pages fully implemented and working

 The frontend serves as the user interface for the order processor system, providing: